-2018 2017 (i)
+2017(i)

-(US\$ millions) (US\$ millions)
+(US\$ millions)

-Revenue 187 58
+Revenue 58

-Depreciation and amortization (110) (11)
+Depreciation and amortization (11)

-Operating loss (100) (1)
+Operating loss (1)

-Financial income (expenses), net (42) (10)
+Financial income (expenses), net (10)

-Loss before taxes (135) (12)
+Loss before taxes (12)

 Charge for taxes, net

-Loss for the period (135) (12)
+Loss for the period (12)

-Net loss for the period attributable to Millicom (68) (6)
+Net loss for the period attributable to Millicom (6)

 Dividends and advances paid to Millicom

-Total non-current assets (excluding goodwill) 277 184
+Total non-current assets (excluding goodwill) 184

-Total non-current liabilities 277 214
+Total non-current liabilities 214

-Total current assets 71 60
+Total current assets 60

-Total current liabilities 134 106
+Total current liabilities 106

-Cash and cash equivalents 19 15
+Cash and cash equivalents 15

-Debt and financing - non-current 276 145
+Debt and financing - non-current 145

-Debt and financing - current 17
+Debt and financing - current

-Net cash from operating activities (19) 13
+Net cash from operating activities 13

-Net cash from (used in) investing activities (8)
+Net cash from (used in) investing activities

-Net cash from (used in) financing activities 42 (3)
+Net cash from (used in) financing activities (3)

-Net increase in cash and cash equivalents 15 10
+Net increase in cash and cash equivalents 10

-(i) From the date of merger (October 12, 2017) to December 31, 2017, for statement of income and cash flow metrics.
+(i) From the date of merger (October 12, 2017) to December 31, 2017, for income statement and cash flow metrics.

-A.2.3.
+A.2.5.
 Impairment of investment in joint ventures

-While no impairment triggers were identified for the Group's investments in joint ventures in 2018, according to its policy, management have completed an impairment test for its joint ventures in Guatemala, Honduras and Ghana.
+While no impairment indicators were identified for the Group's investments in joint ventures in 2017, according to its policy, management have completed an impairment test for its joint ventures in Guatemala and Honduras.

-The Group's investments in Guatemala, Honduras and Ghana operations were tested for impairment by assessing their recoverable amount (using a value in use model based on discounted cash flows) against their carrying amounts.
+Group's investments in Guatemala and Honduras operations were tested for impairment by assessing their recoverable amount (using a value in use model based on discounted cash flows) against their carrying amounts.
 The cash flow projections used were extracted from financial budgets approved by management and the Board covering a period of five years.
-In respect of Guatemala and Honduras, cash flows beyond this period have been extrapolated using a perpetual growth rate of 3.2%-3.0% (2017: 3.1%-3.2%).
-Discount rates used in determining recoverable amounts were 11.0% and 10.3%, respectively (2017: 9.3% and 10.2%).
-For Ghana, management used a perpetual growth rate of 3.8% and a discount rate of 14.4%.
+Cash flows beyond this period have been extrapolated using a perpetual growth rate of 3.1%-3.2% (2016: 1.0%-2.0%).
+Discount rates used in determining recoverable amounts were 9.3% and 10.2%, respectively (2016: 8.3% and 9.9%).